pirmd/text/README.md

    buiding.

  - `style`: contains functions to decorate a text using several idioms (plaintext, (non-)colored term,  mandoc, markdown).
-It can be extended
+It can be extended.

  - `style/text`: contains text manipulation functions (like identation, wraping, columnize,...) that can differentiate printable from non-printable sequences (like ANSI colored sequences).
-Tables formatting helpers are proposed as well as text diff formatting
+Tables formatting helpers are proposed as well as text diff formatting.

  - `formatter`: contains functions to quickly build a string out of an object.
    It can be useful to pretty print a familly of objects, adopting a given formatting scheme based on their type.

- - `input`: contains functions to input or edit text from cli
+ - `input`: contains functions to input or edit text from cli.

 # INSTALLATION
 Everything should work fine using go standard commands (`build`, `get`,